Toward Trustworthy Portrait Editing: Evaluation of Demographic Misrepresentation in I2I Models: Introduction

 \section{Introduction}

-As open-weight instruction-guided I2I editors become widely accessible, they are increasingly used for portrait-centric applications such as profile retouching and advertising~\cite{hartmann2025power}.
-Users expect edits to change only the requested attributes while preserving the subject's identity~\cite{khan2025instaface}.
-When edit behavior varies systematically with demographic attributes, identity preservation becomes uneven across groups, undermining trust and amplifying representational harms tied to sensitive cues (e.g., skin tone, gender presentation, age)~\cite{oppenlaender2023perceptions}.
+Portrait editing is a particularly sensitive setting for generative image editing because the output remains visually tied to a person rather than an arbitrary scene.
+In applications such as portrait retouching, advertising, and creative media production~\cite{hartmann2025power}, users expect instruction-guided image-to-image (I2I) editors to modify the requested attributes while leaving identity-relevant attributes intact~\cite{khan2025instaface}.
+A system can therefore fail even when it produces a plausible image: the edit may appear successful at first glance while silently altering how the person is racially, socially, or visually represented.
+When such failures vary systematically across race, gender, or age, identity preservation becomes not only a technical reliability issue but also a fairness and governance concern for AI-mediated self-representation~\cite{oppenlaender2023perceptions}.

-We study demographic-conditioned failures in open-weight I2I editing, where models return edited images but deviate from the intended behavior by either suppressing the requested edit or introducing unrequested, stereotype-consistent demographic attributes~\cite{seo2025exposing,bianchi2023easily,cheng2025overt}, as shown in Figure~\ref{fig:qualitative_overview}.
-We define and systematically characterize two failure modes in I2I editing—\emph{Soft Erasure}, where the requested edit is ignored or weakly realized despite producing an output~\cite{gu2024multi,ren2024six}, and \emph{Stereotype Replacement}, where edits induce unrequested, stereotype-consistent attributes beyond the prompt~\cite{leppalampi2025digital,vandewiele2025beyond,aldahoul2025ai}.
-While related phenomena have been observed in prior work, we are the first to explicitly formalize, disentangle, and measure these failures in a unified I2I evaluation framework, as illustrated in Figure~\ref{fig:example}.
+We examine demographic-conditioned failures in open-weight I2I portrait editing, where models return edited images that deviate from the intended behavior.
+These deviations take two forms, as shown in Figure~\ref{fig:qualitative_overview}: requested edits may be suppressed, or unrequested demographic attributes may be introduced.
+We formalize these behaviors as two failure modes: \emph{Soft Erasure}, where the requested edit is ignored or weakly realized despite a non-null output~\cite{gu2024multi,ren2024six}, and \emph{Stereotype Replacement}, where the edit induces stereotype-consistent demographic attributes beyond the prompt~\cite{bianchi2023easily,cheng2025overt,leppalampi2025digital,vandewiele2025beyond}.
+While related phenomena have been observed in prior work~\cite{seo2025exposing}, we explicitly disentangle edit suppression from demographic identity drift and measure both within a unified I2I evaluation framework, as illustrated in Figure~\ref{fig:example}.

+We frame demographic misrepresentation in I2I portrait editing as a deployment-level trustworthiness failure.
+Unlike overtly unsafe or low-quality outputs, these failures can be difficult to detect because the model still returns a fluent, visually plausible result.
+At scale, repeated identity shifts can accumulate into representational harms, shaping who is depicted as authoritative, vulnerable, professional, or socially legible in AI-mediated imagery.
+Our goal is therefore not to estimate population-level prevalence from a small set of portraits, but to provide a controlled audit protocol for detecting, reporting, and mitigating group-conditioned identity-preservation failures.